rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 ## Data

-The data retrieved from IPUMS USA, with samples selected from the ACS 5-Year datasets for **2015–2019** and **2020–2024**, restricted to **Los Angeles County, California**.
+Data were retrieved from IPUMS USA using the ACS 5-Year datasets for **2015–2019** and **2020–2024**, restricted to **Los Angeles County, California**.
 For detailed information on variable selection and additional variables, please refer to the [Variable Selection Details](variable-selection-details.md) page.

 ### Renter Household & Unit Structure Criteria:

-* The household tenure is renter-occupied with cash rent.
+* The household tenure must be renter-occupied with cash rent.
 * The housing structure must be a residential unit: a 1-family house (detached or attached) or a multi-family building with 2 or more units.
-* For multi-person households, only households with 2–5 persons were retained, as they represent the majority of the selected ACS 5-year samples (82.4% in ACS 2019 and 83.3% in ACS 2024).
+* For multi-person households, only households with 2–5 persons were retained, representing the majority of selected ACS samples (82.4% in ACS 2019 and 83.3% in ACS 2024).

 ### Stable Worker Definition